Skip to main content

-The result brings together figures from different eras who mastered the art of perimeter defense.
+The result brings together figures from different eras who dominated the art of perimeter defense.
 From the historic leadership of Gary Payton to contemporary specialists like Jrue Holiday or Marcus Smart, these are the top ten defensive point guards of all time.

 1. Gary Payton